nisha-0504/ResQBite/README.md

-This is our app 'ResQBite'.
+This is our app 'ResQBite'!